Skip to content

 Results are estimates for educational purposes only.
 They do not constitute financial advice.
 Consult a qualified professional before making financial decisions.

 The arithmetic is direct.
-A 100 bread maker saving 1 per loaf breaks even at 100 loaves - roughly two years at one loaf a week, or three months at three loaves a week.
-After that, every loaf is pure saving.
-Over a decade at three loaves a week, a 100 machine pays back 1,460 in savings against a 1.50 supermarket comparator.
+A machine whose upfront cost equals a hundred loaves' worth of saving per loaf breaks even at a hundred loaves — roughly two years at one loaf a week, or a little over eight months at three loaves a week.
+After break-even, each additional loaf contributes to ongoing savings (against a counterfactual of still buying shop bread at the entered price).

-The catch is that people stop using their bread maker after the novelty wears off.
+The practical catch is that people often stop using a bread maker once the novelty wears off.
 The calculation assumes consistent use.
-If the machine gathers dust after six months, the break-even never arrives.
-Before buying, be honest about whether it'll earn its counter space.
+If the machine gathers dust after six months, the break-even arrives later than planned, or not at all.
+Before buying, the honest question is whether the pattern of use will hold long enough for the machine to earn its counter space.

 Quick example

-With bread maker cost of 100 and ingredient cost per loaf of 0.5 (plus shop loaf cost of 1.5 and loaves baked per week of 3), the result is 33.3 weeks.
-Change any figure and watch the output shift — it's often more useful to see the pattern than to memorise the formula.
+With a machine cost of 100 (in whichever currency you use), ingredient cost of 0.5 per loaf, shop loaf cost of 1.5, and 3 loaves baked per week, the break-even result is 33.3 weeks.
+Change any figure and the output updates as you type — seeing how sensitive the answer is to one input at a time is usually more useful than memorising the formula.

 Which inputs matter most

-You enter Bread Maker Cost, Ingredient Cost per Loaf, Shop Loaf Cost (Equivalent), and Loaves Baked per Week.
-Not every input has equal weight.
-Flip one at a time toward extreme values to feel which ones move the needle most for your situation.
+The four inputs are Bread Maker Cost, Ingredient Cost per Loaf, Shop Loaf Cost (Equivalent), and Loaves Baked per Week.
+They don't all have equal weight: the two cost inputs (shop vs ingredient) determine the saving per loaf, and the loaves-per-week input scales that saving.
+The machine cost sets the break-even distance.
+Flipping one at a time toward extreme values is a quick way to feel which lever matters most for a specific situation.

 What's happening under the hood

-Weekly saving = loaves × (shop price - ingredient cost).
-Break-even weeks = machine cost / weekly saving.
-Annual saving = weekly × 52.
-The formula is listed in full below.
-If the number looks off, you can retrace the calculation by hand — that's the point of showing the working.
+Weekly saving = loaves per week × (shop price − ingredient cost).
+Break-even weeks = machine cost ÷ weekly saving.
+Annual saving after break-even = weekly saving × 52.
+The formula is listed in full below so the calculation can be retraced by hand if the number looks off.

 Example Scenario